-Before gadobutrol injection administration, assess all patients for any history of a reaction to contrast media, bronchial asthma and/or allergic disorders.
-These patients may have an increased risk for a hypersensitivity reaction to gadobutrol injection.

-Administer gadobutrol injection only in situations where trained personnel and therapies are promptly available for the treatment of hypersensitivity reactions, including personnel trained patients for signs and symptoms of hypersensitivity reactions during and following gadobutrol injection administration.
+Before gadobutrol administration, assess all patients for any history of a reaction to contrast media, bronchial asthma and/or allergic disorders.
+These may have an increased risk for a hypersensitivity reaction to gadobutrol. ster gadobutrol only in situations where trained personnel and therapies are promptly available for the treatment of hypersensitivity reactions, including nsitivity reactions with cardiovascular, respiratory or cutaneous manifestations, ranging from mild to severe, including death, personnel trained in resuscitation.